michelin/kafkactl/README.md

 - The `metadata.name` field must be part of your allowed ACLs.
 Visit your namespace's ACLs to understand which topics you are allowed to manage.
 - The validation of `spec` properties, and especially `spec.config` properties, depends on the topic validation rules associated with your namespace.
 - `spec.replicationFactor` and `spec.partitions` are immutable and cannot be modified once the topic is created.
-- The `metadata.tags` field represents a list of tags associated with the topic within a Confluent Cloud cluster.
+- The `spec.tags` field represents a list of tags associated with the topic within a Confluent Cloud cluster.
   You can learn more about using tags in the [Confluent Cloud documentation](https://docs.confluent.io/cloud/current/stream-governance/stream-catalog.html).

 #### ACL